Home > Library > Research Methodology > Quantitative Research Questionnaire – Types & Examples

 Step 1: Determine the Research Goals

-The first step in writing quantitative research questions is to determine your research goals.
-Determining and confirming your research goals significantly helps you understand what kind of questions you need to create and for what grade.
-Efficiently determining the research goals also reduces the need for further modifications in the questionnaire.
+Determining and confirming your research goals significantly helps you understand what kind of questions to create and for which grade.

 Step 2: Be Mindful About the Variables

 There are two variables in the questions: independent and dependent.
-It is essential to decide what would be the dependent variable in your questions and what would be the independent.
-It significantly helps to understand where to emphasise and where not.
-It also reduces the probability of additional and vague questions.
+It is essential to decide what the dependent variable is in your questions and what the independent variable is.

 Step 3: Choose the Right Type of Question

-It is also important to determine the right type of questions to add to your questionnaire.
 Whether you want Likert scales, rank-order questions, or multiple-answer questions, choosing the right type of questions will help you measure individuals’ responses efficiently and accurately.

 Step 4: Use Easy and Clear Language